Ensaladilla Rusa, the Spanish Russian Salad

 Genuine Spanish Ensaladilla Rusa

-I have to say I associate Ensaladilla Rusa to my childhood when my mother used to prepare it in bulk for her hungry children.
+I have to say I associate Ensaladilla Rusa with my childhood when my mother used to prepare it in bulk for her hungry children.
 That was the star dish of our summer cold dinners, rounded up with cold cuts (jamón, sausages, cheese,...) that would provide us with the proteins to grow.

 The Spanish version of such recipe is called Ensaladilla Rusa, and nowadays it is considered staple and available in different presentations in a variety of places.
-From a casual snack for passersby, ubiquitous in most bars, service areas and vending machines, to more stylized presentations with unexpected toppings and mayos in fancier tapas bars or restaurants, or to the home-made one, served on massive platters in large families.
+From a casual snack for passersby, ubiquitous in most bars, service areas, and vending machines, to more stylized presentations with unexpected toppings and mayos in fancier tapas bars or restaurants, or to the home-made one, served on massive platters in large families.

 The list of ingredients is not fixed, since each chef has their personal choice, but there should not be missing potatoes, carrots, peas, canned tuna, and mayonnaise.
 Eggs are usually part of the indispensable list, both for presentation and their protein contribution, as well as roasted red bell peppers and olives, to give a forceful flavor to a, otherwise bland, potato salad.

 However, for me, the key ingredient is mayonnaise.
-Better if it is homemade, with only mild oil, egg, salt and vinegar.
+Better if it is homemade, with only mild oil, egg, salt, and vinegar.
 I avoid olive oil here because it could bias the flavor.
-In any case, don't be shy and don't let the salad be too dry, too short of mayo.
+In any case, don't be shy and don't let the salad be too dry, or too short of mayo.
 As a side comment, mayonnaise used in all dishes for public consumption is made with pasteurized eggs to avoid salmonella.

 ensaladilla rusa